howsilence/howsilence/README.md

 ### :man_technologist: About Me:
  :telescope: I’m a Software Engineering graduate of Flatiron School, a lover of dogs, an amateur chef with a voracious appetite for knowledge.

-- :seedling: Currently learning: **Graphql, Redux and Apollo client** for my next project
+- :seedling: Recently joined Recurly as a Solutions Engineer

 - :zap: In my free time, I tinker with new techniques, languages, read tech articles and occasionally game.